Mohammad Valipour

 Prior to joining MSU Denver, he worked as an assistant professor at Kentucky State University, developing a nationally recognized sustainable program for small and minority communities using robots and robotics, unmanned aerial vehicles/drones, artificial intelligence, mobile power units, apps, fluid and electrical power systems, irrigation and water management, remote sensing, and human and machinery risk management.

 Valipour won the prestigious Alexander von Humboldt award for his proposal titled “Global land surface air temperature, solar radiation, and precipitation in estimated by satellite remote sensing, climate reanalysis, and land surface models.”
-Valipour was selected as the best associate editor of Simulation and an outstanding reviewer of GIScience and Remote Sensing.
-He was a conference chair for the Mediterranean Geosciences Union, annual meeting, and an invited speaker at the University of Minnesota.
-He is also a member of the American Geophysical Union and American Meteorological Society.
+He is a member of the American Geophysical Union, American Meteorological Society, American Water Resources Association, and International Association of Hydrological Sciences.

 Contact Us